 - An engaging story

 Available exclusively on PS4 (with PS4 Pro HDR and 4K support)

-Guerilla Games has been synonymous with Killzone for well over a decade.
+Guerilla Games has been known solely for Killzone for well over a decade.
 It’s a series I’ve personally loved since it debuted in 2004, even though it’s been considered by many to be overshadowed by its competitors.
 For a developer to make a single series for 13 years and still deliver a title such as Horizon Zero Dawn is incredible.
 Not only is it comfortably the most gorgeous-looking game on PlayStation 4, but it’s also brilliant fun to play – and often verges on masterpiece levels of game design.

 Let’s start with those visuals.
 Ahead of launch in carefully chosen gameplay footage, you’ll no doubt have seen just how stunning this game is.
 What’s surprising is how it remains consistently beautiful through every frame.
 Playing on PS4 Pro, this adventure is easily the best example of 4K and HDR I’ve yet to experience.
 If you’ve been looking for a reason to justify purchasing either the Pro or an expensive new TV, Zero Dawn is it.

 When running around completing missions it can be easy to forget that Horizon offers beauty in every landscape.
 Taking the time to stop and take in the view never fails to disappoint.
 The lush greenery that Aloy, our flame-haired heroine, sneaks through to hunt animalistic machines, the sun-kissed desert that whips up sandstorms as she rides through the mountains or the snow-covered trees – every frame is a painting with no detail spared.